xeaone/revive/README.md

 # Revive

-Spawns a process, monitors it's states, and automatically revives it.
+Spawns a process, monitors it, and automatically revives.

 ```
 npm install revive